 When there are always more routes to drive, bus drivers might not get adequate rest breaks.
 Some have to work multiple jobs to make ends meet, and their schedules might not allow them to get the minimum amount of sleep necessary to drive safely.
 Even though there are laws in place to limit the number of hours and shifts a bus driver is supposed to work, a number of bus companies have been caught failing to follow or enforce those laws.

-The result of long shifts, overnight hours, and limited rest breaks is tired, often overworked drivers behind the wheel of large vehicles.
+The result of long shifts, overnight hours, and limited rest breaks is tired, often overworked New Jersey bus drivers behind the wheel of large vehicles.
 It takes more precision to safely maneuver a 10-ton bus through the obstacles that you encounter on the roadways.
 Bus drivers need to be constantly alert.
 These large vehicles take longer to stop than the average passenger car, so bus drivers must hit the brakes sooner to avoid a collision.
 They need more space to change lanes safely, and they must pay close attention to the traffic around them to do so.

 But when driver fatigue kicks in, even the best bus drivers are putting everyone on the bus, and the road around them, at risk.